chiquitinxx/grooscript-gradle-plugin/README.md

 apply plugin: 'grooscript'

-//If you need to change any conversion option, can do this way: grooscript {
+//If you need to change any conversion option, can do this way, optional grooscript {
     source = ['src/main/groovy/presenters'] //Sources to be converted(List<String>), default is ['src/main/groovy']
     destination = 'js' //Target directory for js files, default is 'src/main/webapp/js/app'